 Ph.D.
 Purdue University, 2010

-Jun Wang is an Assistant Professor in the Department of Biomedical Engineering at Stony Brook University.
+Jun Wang is an Associate Professor in the Department of Biomedical Engineering at Stony Brook University.
 Prior to joining SBU, he was an assistant professor in the Chemistry Department of SUNY Albany.
 He received postdoctoral training in the Department of Chemistry and the NanoSystems Biology Cancer Center at the California Institute of Technology.
 His research in Prof. James Heath's group includes cancer cell communication and stem cell studies on microchip.
 He obtained his Ph.D. in Biological Engineering from Purdue University where his research in Prof. Chang Lu's group was focused on single-cell microfluidics and gene delivery.
 He has received several top awards including Chorafas Foundation prize.

 Email: jun.wang.5 at stonybrook.edu

 His research interests focus on biocompatible materials, protein/cell-material interactions, and cancer diagnosis.
 He is now developing an integrated technology for highly multiplexed analysis of functional proteins at single-cell levels.
 When he is not doing experiments, reading or writing papers, he loves to play football, swimming, and photography.

 Vadanasundari Vedarethinam, Ph.D.

 Her research proficiency lies in bioconjugation, and she currently focuses on the fabrication of functional materials for disease diagnosis by MIST technology.
 She also has experience in synthesis and functionalization of nanomaterials for biomedical applications.
 Reading articles and listening to music are her habits.